esrlabs/chipmunk-docs/book/src/02_extensions/05_api.md

 Chipmunk provides an `API` for the **UI**, which gives access to major core events, UI of the core and plugin IPC (required for communication beteween the host and render of plugin).
 The `API` for the **UI** is named `chipmunk.client.toollkit` and holds different modules.

-<h1>NOTE: The back-end implementation is not available for the time being!</h1>

 <h2> Table of content </h2>
 <ol class="toc">
     <li><a href="#howAPI">How to use the API</a></li>